Frequently Asked Questions

 Miles4Migrants is a 501(c)(3) charity, dedicated to using donated frequent flyer miles to help people impacted by war, persecution, or disaster start a new beginning in a new home.
 We partner with other nonprofits to identify refugees, asylees, asylum-seekers, and their immediate family members who have legal approval to travel, but cannot afford airfare.
 Together, we can transform miles into a life-changing force for good.

-Miles4Migrants fosters relationships with other nonprofits that are working ‘on the ground’ to serve refugees directly.
-Our nonprofit partners submit requests for flight assistance to Miles4Migrants.
+Miles4Migrants fosters relationships with other nonprofits that are working ‘on the ground’ to serve refugees and asylum-seekers directly.
+Our nonprofit partners, both across the world and within the United States, submit requests for flight assistance to Miles4Migrants.
 We do not have the capacity to vet flight recipients’ finances to ensure financial need, nor do we specialize in the administrative and legal work required to ensure each flight recipient is authorized to enter their resettlement country.
-This is where our nonprofit partners come in – each partner is responsible for vetting flight recipients to ensure they have the necessary legal approval and documents to travel to their resettlement country.
+This is where our nonprofit partners come in – each partner is responsible for vetting flight recipients to ensure they have the necessary legal approval and documents to travel to (or, in the case of those released at the US-Mexico border or from immigration detention and legally seeking asylum in the United States, within) their resettlement country.
 We do not accept flight requests submitted directly from individuals without a nonprofit partner acting as an intermediary.
 A list of our nonprofit partners is included on our NGO partner page.

 Donated airline miles and points are used solely for travel related to flight requests received from Miles4Migrants’ nonprofit partners who are requesting flights for refugees, asylum-seekers, and/or asylees who meet our mission.
 Due to the restrictions noted above, miles donated to Miles4Migrants cannot be used by individuals or groups of people with travel needs that are not within the scope of our mission.